ni/niveristand-custom-device-development-tools/README.md

 The following dependencies are used by some or all of the included components of this repository.

 ### VI Package Manager (hosted on the LabVIEW Tools Network)
-To quickly install all of the dependent packages, use the [VI Package](vi-packages/ni_lib_veristand_custom_device_dev_dependencies-1.0.0.4.vip) found in this repo.
+To quickly install all of the dependent packages, install the VI Package (.vip file) found in the [vi-packages](vi-packages) directory in this repo.
 This is an empty package that depends on the files listed below, allowing you to install all packages for a specific version of LabVIEW with one installation.

 - jki_labs_tool_vi_tester-3.0.2.294-1.ogp
 - jki_lib_easyxml-3.0.0.170.vip